fork-handles/forkhandles/values4k/README.md

 The first problem here is that `accountNumber` and `sortCode` fields are both of type `String`, meaning that a coder could accidentally switch these values around and we would not potentially  notice until runtime.

 The base type provided by this lib is the interface `Value<T>`.
-This ie extended by `AbstractValue<T>` or one of the typealiases, which are just a simple wrapper around a `value` field and can be used for defining your own domain types.
+This is extended by `AbstractValue<T>` or one of the typealiases, which are just a simple wrapper around a `value` field and can be used for defining your own domain types.
 Inline classes are also supported by just implementing `Value<T>`:

 ```kotlin
 class Money(value: Int): AbstractValue<Int>(value)